-When we started Build Your Library, we adopted the “standard” public school style naming conventions, such as Kindergarten, Grade 1, Grade 2, etc. Of course, there is no “standard” in homeschooling, but those grade levels seemed appropriate at the time.
+When we began writing the lesson plans for Build Your Library, we adopted the “standard” public school style naming conventions, such as Kindergarten, Grade 1, Grade 2, etc. Of course, there is no “standard” in homeschooling, but those grade levels seemed appropriate at the time.
 Appropriate and familiar.
-When I went to public school, I didn’t go to the Level 12 classroom… But then we started to get some pretty relevent questions about the set up of our curriculum:
+But then we started to get some relevant questions about the set up of our curriculum:

-“My sixth grader hasn’t studied any American history, can we start with Grade 5 or will it be too easy?”
+“My sixth-grader hasn’t studied any American history, can we start with (Level) Grade 5 or will it be too easy?”

-“Will Grade 1 be too hard for my advanced 5 year old?”
+“Will (Level) Grade 1 be too hard for my advanced 5-year-old?”

 Over the years, customers have asked me if we could change the Grades to Levels.
 I have been brainstorming about that for a while and I think it is finally time that Build Your Library evolves and adopts this change.

-As of now, all of our full year programs will now be designated “levels” rather than grades.
-This currently doesn’t change any of the content.
+As of now, all of our full-year programs will now be designated “levels” rather than “grades”.
+This doesn’t change any of the actual content.
 But it might make it easier to choose a level to begin at when you are first starting out, or make it easier to use one level with multiple children without the oldest thinking they are doing “baby” school work.

 The levels will work like this:

 (BYL Level – Approximate School Grade – Recommended Age Range)

 I recommend when choosing a level to focus more on the age range than the grade level.
 If you have previously purchased a BYL Grade Level curriculum, this update is very minor and the only difference is the reference to Level vs. Grade vs. Age.
 You would not specifically need an updated copy of this instructor guide (like if we made changes to the booklist, schedule or other functionality) unless you want a copy that references a numeric level.
 Let us know and we’d be happy to send you a new copy.